olafborghi/AON_ACTION/README.md

 - second_level_model.ipynb: Second level model code for both the action observation and action execution analysis on a whole brain level

 06_masking
+- aon_masking.ipynb: Code for the creation of individual masks for action processing regions of interest
-- masking.ipynb: Code for the creation of individual mask for each region of interest (ROI)
+- fp_masking.ipynb: Code for the creation of individual massks for feature processing regions of interest

 07_extract_signal
 - extract_signal.ipynb: Signal extraction from first level contrasts of the action observation task compared with baseline from the ROIs and creation of a data frame used in subsequent ROI analyses

 08_ROI_analysis
-- ROI_analysis.md: R code for linear mixed effect regressions and figures to investigate main effects and interactions of the different factors
+- AON_ROI_analysis: R code for linear mixed effect regressions and figures to investigate main effects and interactions of the different factors
-- ROI_analysis.html: Analysis code and output as html file
 - ROI_data.csv: CSV file containing the extracted mean signal used in the ROI analysis (note: use read_csv2 to replicate the analyses with this file instead of read_csv)

 09_plotting